 Another person reported this experience:

-“I also used to crave crushed ice,eating it daily, summer and winter, many pounds of it on a weekly basis, I was scheduled for surgery and during the pre testing for the surgery,it was discovered that my blood count was so low that I was going to need a transfusion before I could have the surgery.
+“I also used to crave crushed ice, eating it daily, summer and winter, many pounds of it on a weekly basis, I was scheduled for surgery.
+During the testing prior to surgery, they discovered that my blood count was so low that I needed a transfusion before I could have the surgery.

-“I checked into the hospital and constantly ate crushed ice all during the 1st day, that night I was given a blood transfusion and immediately I stopped craving ice and have not eaten it since,and that was more than 20 years ago.”
+“I checked into the hospital and ate crushed ice all during the first day.
+That night I was given a blood transfusion and immediately I stopped craving ice.
+I have not eaten it since, and that was more than 20 years ago.”

 Many people also report cornstarch cravings.
 You will find dozens of amazing stories by going to this link.
 Here is just one example:

-“I never thought that eating cornstarch was a problem until I started eating whole boxes myself within just 2 or 3 days, I originally began eating it at 16 pregnant with my first child, and family members would also eat it often which made it hard for me to stop.
+“I never thought that eating cornstarch was a problem until I started eating whole boxes myself within just 2 or 3 days.
+Originally, I began eating it at 16 when I was pregnant with my first child.
+Family members would also eat it often, which made it hard for me to stop.

-“I’m 23 years old about to be 24 and I feel like this has become an issue and I need help.
+“I’m 23 years old, about to be 24, and I feel like this has become an issue and I need help.
 My weight is up and down and I know my iron is low.
-My mate doesn’t like it, he thinks I should be able to stop easily, I find myself lying to my family about quitting.
-I don’t have a favorite brand any will do just to take the craving away.
+My mate doesn’t like it; he thinks I should be able to stop easily.
+I find myself lying to my family about quitting.
+I don’t have a favorite brand, any cornstarch will do just to take the craving away.

 “Often I will eat ice to take the place of starch, but lately I’ve been eating both together.
-I dip my fingers pour mounds in my hands and lick it, and even eating it through a straw.
+I dip my fingers or pour mounds in my hands and lick it.
+Sometimes I’ve even eaten it through a straw.
 I’ve tried chalk as a replacement but it’s not as good at the starch.
 Help me please and thank you.”

-If you know anyone (or you yourself) who has cravings for ice, or cornstarch or even foods like carrots, please encourage that person to visit our website, read these stories and then be checked for an iron or zinc deficiency.
+If you know anyone with an ice addiction or cravings for ice, or cornstarch or even foods like carrots, please encourage that person to visit our website, read these stories and then be checked for an iron or zinc deficiency.